 |Nutritional Guidelines (per serving)|

 Homemade almond buttercrunch candy is even better than the store-bought version!
-A rich toffee made with brown sugar and butter is studded with toasted almonds, then dipped in chocolate and rolled in more nuts for a delicious homemade treat.
+It's a rich toffee made with brown sugar and butter studded with toasted almonds.
+That is then dipped in chocolate and rolled in more nuts for a delicious homemade treat.

-- 8 oz. chocolate (semi-sweet or candy coating)
+- 8 ounces chocolate (semi-sweet or candy coating)

-Prepare an 8x4 loaf pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.
+Prepare a 4x8 loaf pan by lining it with aluminum foil and spraying the foil with nonstick cooking spray.

 In a small saucepan over medium-high heat, melt the butter.
-Add the brown sugar, the corn syrup, and the salt, and stir until the brown sugar dissolves.
+Add the brown sugar, the corn syrup, and the salt.
+Stir until the brown sugar dissolves.

 Once the brown sugar melts, start your timer and cook the candy for exactly 6 minutes, stirring constantly with a wooden spoon.
 If you want to use a candy thermometer, stir and boil the toffee until it reaches 290 F (143 C).

-Let the toffee set for about 3 minutes, then use a pizza cutter or paring knife to cut the toffee into thin bars about 1/2-inch by 2.5-inches.
+Let the toffee set for about 3 minutes, then use a pizza cutter or paring knife to cut the toffee into thin bars about 1/2-inch wide by 2.5-inches long.
 These will look like small pieces, but once they are dipped in chocolate and rolled in nuts, they'll be substantially bigger.
 After another 2 minutes, go over your cuts again as the toffee continues to harden.

-As you wait for your toffee to set, chop the remaining 1 cup of toasted almonds very finely, or put them in a food processor and pulse for several seconds until they are in very small pieces.
+As you wait for your toffee to set, chop the remaining 1 cup of toasted almonds very finely.
+Alternatively, put them in a food processor and pulse for several seconds until they are in very small pieces.
 Pour the finely chopped almonds into a shallow bowl.

 Once the toffee is completely cool and set, break it into pieces along the lines you made, and trim off any jagged edges with a knife.

 Melt the chocolate or candy coating.
 Dip each piece of almond buttercrunch in the melted chocolate, then place it in the bowl of nuts.
-Roll it around until it is coated with nuts on all sides, then take it out of the nuts with a fork and place it on a baking sheet.
+Roll it around until it is coated with nuts on all sides.
+Take it out with a fork and place it on a baking sheet.
 Repeat until all the toffee pieces are coated with chocolate and nuts.

-Refrigerate the tray to set the chocolate, for about 10 minutes.
-Store Almond Buttercrunch in an airtight container in the refrigerator for up to two weeks, but for best taste and texture, bring it to room temperature before serving.
+Store the almond buttercrunch in an airtight container in the refrigerator for up to two weeks.
+For the best taste and texture, allow it to reach room temperature before serving.